mathias-lammers/rock-paper-scissors/README.md

 }
 ```

-The response from the server include the generated `id` for that game:
+A successful response from the server include the generated `id` for that game:

 ```json
 {